Alpine chough: Taxonomy

 The Alpine chough was first described as Corvus graculus by Linnaeus in the Systema Naturae in 1766.
 It was moved to its current genus, Pyrrhocorax, by English ornithologist Marmaduke Tunstall in his 1771 Ornithologia Britannica, along with the only other member of the genus, the red-billed chough, P. pyrrhocorax.
-The closest relatives of the choughs were formerly thought to be the typical crows, Corvus, especially the jackdaws in the subgenus Coloeus, but DNA and cytochrome b analysis shows that the genus Pyrrhocorax, along with the ratchet-tailed treepie (genus Temnurus), diverged early from the rest of the Corvidae.
+The closest relatives of the choughs were formerly thought to be the typical crows, Corvus, and the jackdaws in the genus Coloeus, but DNA and cytochrome b analysis shows that the genus Pyrrhocorax, along with the ratchet-tailed treepie (genus Temnurus), diverged early from the rest of the Corvidae.

 The genus name is derived from Greek πύρρος (purrhos), "flame-coloured", and κόραξ (korax), "raven".
 The species epithet graculus is Latin for a jackdaw.
 The current binomial name of the Alpine chough was formerly sometimes applied to the red-billed chough.
-The English word "chough" was originally an alternative onomatopoeic name for the jackdaw, Corvus monedula, based on its call.
+The English word "chough" was originally an alternative onomatopoeic name for the western jackdaw (Coloeus monedula) based on its call.
 The red-billed chough, formerly particularly common in Cornwall and known initially as the "Cornish chough", eventually became just "chough", the name transferring from one genus to another.

 The Alpine chough has two extant subspecies.